 Isotope Tracing

-For stable-isotope labeling experiments (¹³C, ¹⁵N, ²H, ¹⁸O, ³⁴S), LEAF can extract and quantify isotopologue distributions — the M+0, M+1, M+2, ... peaks — alongside the parent compound.
+For stable-isotope labeling experiments (¹³C, ¹⁵N, ²H, ¹⁸O, ³⁴S), LEAF extracts and quantifies isotopologue distributions (M+0, M+1, M+2, ...) alongside the parent compound.

 [Screenshot: Tracing Editor on the Extract page with default 13C offsets]